The debt collection process: what to expect

 A budget calculator is a tool you can use to understand how much money you have left over at the end of the month once you have paid all your bills and regular monthly expenses.

 The Lowell budget calculator is completely free, and there's no obligation to get in touch with us when you use it.
-It works by putting your income and outgoings to calculate what the remainder is, and helps to indicate how much might be affordable for you to pay towards your debt.
+It works by considering both your income and outgoings to calculate what the remainder is and helps to indicate how much might be affordable for you to pay towards your debt.

 You can complete the budget calculator with us over the phone or online.
 It's really easy to use and provides options for all the different types of income and outgoings to help you make sure you don't miss anything.